xackerlud31337/xackerlud313377/README.md

-<h2 align="left">Hi 👋!
-My name is Ivan Mandev and I'm a Computer Science student at the University Of Twente</h2>
+<h5 align="left">I am a computer science student in the University Of Twente 🤖🛜👨🏽‍💻</h5>

 ###